Superzhangs/AlphaMiner-1/README.md

 # AlphaMiner

-### Linux implementation of a linux external AwesomeMiner-compatible profit switching miner
+### Linux implementation of external AwesomeMiner-compatible profit switching

 In an attempt to use linux with AwesomeMiner, I put together this mess to share with you. :neckbeard: